-Mash Direct are my go-to for gluten free potato products, like potato cakes, croquettes and sweet potato fries (Asda and Morrisons, prices vary).
+Mash Direct are my go-to for gluten free potato products, like potato cakes, croquettes, onion rings and sweet potato fries (Asda and Morrisons, prices vary).

 Tesco do lots of gluten free ready meals and pre-prepared products now too.
 The range can hit and miss, but a couple of items I have tried and liked are the gluten free mozzarella sticks (£2.00) and the chicken kievs (£3.00).

-Young’s are my top gluten free fish finger choice (Ocado and Waitrose, £3.00).
+Young’s are a strong gluten free fish finger choice (Ocado and Waitrose, £3.00).
 The M&S own brand and Coop own brand gluten free fish fingers are both great too.

 Yes boring but importantly not all stock cubes are gluten free.
 Stick with Kallo or Knorr stock cubes and you’ll be fine as these two brands’ stock cubes are currently gluten free (all supermarkets).

 Try the Isabel‘s mix to for an easy gluten free Yorkshire pudding to bake at home.
 The range is made with cassava flour and these Yorkshire puddings are always really excellent (Asda, Holland & Barrett, Ocado and Morrisons, £2.00).